oVirt/vdsm/README.md

 however for storage related patches we have to cover also 4k tests which are not covered currently by Jenkins CI.
-This can be achieved in a fast way manually and independently from gerrit by invoking Travis CI on your github branch:
+This can be achieved in a fast way manually and independently from gerrit by invoking Travis CI on your GitHub branch:

-- Fork the project on github.
+- Fork the project on GitHub.
-- Visit https://travis-ci.org, register using your github account, and enable builds for your VDSM fork.
+- Visit https://travis-ci.org, register using your GitHub account, and enable builds for your VDSM fork.
-- Push your changes to your github fork to trigger a build.
+- Push your changes to your GitHub fork to trigger a build.

 See .travis.yml file for tested Travis platforms and tests configurations.